 GlobalData offers a comprehensive analysis of Total, providing key insights into its Environmental, Social, and Governance(ESG) factors.
-By closely monitoring and aggregating mentions of Net Zero and associated ESG keywords, GlobalData delivers valuable information on Total’s ESG performance.
+By closely monitoring and aggregating mentions of climate change and associated ESG keywords, GlobalData delivers valuable information on Total’s ESG performance.
 GlobalData’s company profile on Total offers a 360-degree view of the company, SWOT analysis, key financials, and business strategy including insights on ESG implementation among other information.
 Buy the report here.

 Total, a global multi-energy company, has set target for net zero by 2050 as part of its commitment to transforming the energy sector and the company is actively working towards reducing its carbon emissions.
 TotalEnergies has identified three scopes of emissions - scope 1, scope 2, and scope 3 - and aims to address each of them.
 In 2022, company’s Scope 1+2 GHG emissions reported was 40 Mt CO2e and scope 3 was 389 from use of sold products (excluding Covid impact for first half 2022) Mt CO2e.
 In 2023, company are intensifying efforts to reduce Scope 1 and 2 emissions, setting a new absolute target of 38 Mt CO2e by 2025.